You have no items in your shopping cart

 Trailers, Childseats or Cargo bikes?!
 Where to start?

 A big consideration for folks with kids is simply how to get from point A to point B with them on a bike!
 Toronto's traffic problem is not getting any better with construction season now in full swing.
 We all know by now a bike will often be the fastest (and by far the most pleasant) way to get around the city, but what is the BEST way to bring your kids along for the ride?

 We have organized this overview based on size/weight of the kids starting from smaller kids and getting bigger as we go.

-For the short term, while you kids are able to comfortably support themselves and are below the weight range, this is likely the simplest solution, assuming you have a suitable bike that works well with this setup already.
+In the short term, while your kids are able to comfortably support themselves and are below the weight range, this is likely the simplest solution, assuming you have a suitable bike that works well with this setup already.

 We favour rear mounted child seats like the Yepp, but they would require either a Yepp compatible rack or the addition of an adapter to make it work.
 We do not recommend frame clamping childseats as they can may damage your bike frame beyond repair.

 *Many folks also ask us for front mounted seats, but often require you to steer around your kids making you bike harder to handle particularly for shorter riders (we do not stock any of these seats).*

 Now...The major downside of a childseat - what if you were using a rack to carry stuff and now your kid is taking up all your precious cargo space?

 Often folks pivot to adding a front basket or front rack (when/if possible) but it's not nearly a replacement for the the capacity that most rear rack can typically handle.